 Chances are you’ve seen a new super drink in your local café or grocery tea aisle.
 It’s green, it’s mean and it’s definitely lean.
-Gaining popularity and accolades for health-benefits in recent years, matcha has become the new coffee.
+Gaining popularity and accolades for health-benefits in recent years, matcha tea has become the new coffee.
 What makes this grassy sip so super?
-Three reasons have more and more people reaching for matcha.
+Three reasons have more and more people reaching for matcha green tea.

 REASON 1: ENERGY + TRANQUILITY = PHYSICAL AND MENTAL FITNESS